-- Be familiar with the school's safeguarding policy including issues of confidentiality. - Remember that the child's welfare and interests must be the paramount consideration at all times. - Never promise to keep a secret or confidentiality, where a child discloses abuse. - Be alert to signs and indicators of possible abuse.
-Refer to Appendix One for current definitions of abuse and examples of harm. - Inform the Designated Safeguarding Lead/Deputy safeguarding Lead of concerns. - Deal with a disclosure of abuse from a child in line with the recommendations in Appendix Two.
+- Be familiar with the school's safeguarding policy including issues of confidentiality. - Be active in preventing impairment to children's mental and physical health or development. - Remember that the child's welfare and interests must be the paramount consideration at all times. - Never promise to keep a secret or confidentiality, where a child discloses abuse. - Be alert to signs and indicators of possible abuse.
+Refer to Appendix One for current definitions of abuse and examples of harm. - Inform the Designated Safeguarding Lead/Deputy Safeguarding Lead of concerns. - Deal with a disclosure of abuse from a child in line with the recommendations in Appendix Two.
 These must be passed to one of the Designated Safeguarding Staff immediately, followed by a written account.
-Staff should not take it upon themselves to investigate concerns or make judgements. - Be involved in on-going monitoring and recording to support the implementation of individual education programmes and interagency child protection and child support plans. - Be subject to Safer Recruitment processes and checks whether they are new staff, supply staff, contractors, volunteers etc. - Be expected to behave in accordance with the Guidance / Policies from Safeguarding Sheffield Children's Board.
+Staff should not take it upon themselves to investigate concerns or make judgements. - Be involved in on-going monitoring and recording to support the implementation of individual education programmes and interagency child protection and child support plans. - Be subject to Safer Recruitment processes and checks whether they are new staff, supply staff, contractors, volunteers etc. - Be expected to behave in accordance with the Guidance / Policies from Safeguarding Sheffield Children's Board. - Be aware that Safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside the school.
+All staff, but especially the designated safeguarding lead (and deputies) should be considering the context within which such incidents and/or behaviours occur.
+This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
+Children's social care assessments should consider such factors so it is important that schools provide as much information as possible as part of the referral process.
+This will allow any assessment to consider all the available evidence and the full context of any abuse.
+(Working together to safeguard children July 2018 and KCSIE September 2021).
+Additional information regarding contextual safeguarding is available here: https://contextualsafeguarding.org.uk/about/what-is-contextual-safeguarding